Clashes erupt in Myanmar between pro-military and anti-coup protesters

-The army seized power this month after alleging fraud in a November 8 election swept by Aung San Suu Kyi's National League for Democracy (NLD), arresting her and much of the party's leadership.
+The army seized power this month after alleging fraud in a November 8 election swept by Aung San Suu Kyi's National League for Democracy, arresting her and much of the party's leadership.

 Members of a group supporting Myanmar’s military junta have attacked and injured people protesting against the army’s February 1 seizure of power that ousted the elected government of Aung San Suu Kyi.